Contents

 Rusting hulk on the former bed of the Aral Sea.

 By 1970 the shoreline had receded by about 10 km, leaving the community of Moynaq stranded and its former fishermen unemployed.
-The small town of Uchsay that was once home to one thousand fishing families had lost its livelihood and would gradually decay into the ghost town that remains today.
+The small town of U'shsay that was once home to one thousand fishing families had lost its livelihood and would gradually decay into the ghost town that remains today.

 The empty Aral Sea